 3. Active Listening

 Throw out the mentality of a one-size-fits-all sales pitch.
-Being an effective salesperson means listening to what your potential client needs and fully addressing their concerns.
+Being an effective salesperson means listening to what your potential client needs and fully addressing their concerns – and adjusting messaging as needed.
 This is where knowing your product becomes instrumental.
 By listening to your prospect’s questions and needs, you avoid ‘pitching’ your product and instead, build the product/service solution that to addresses their specific challenges.

 Whether you’re talking with your lead through email, via phone or in person, great communication is one of the primary skills a salesperson needs to succeed.
 A great salesperson is a great communicator.
 But it doesn’t just stop at verbal communication.
 You also need to take into account your overall speaking tone and body language.
 With Staccato’s Call Simulator, you practice your outreach and get valuable emotion analytics that detect if you were happy, anxious, over-eager etc. It’s a great way to better understand how your voice may impact your call outcomes.